 Approximately 9 out of 10 adults experience back pain during their lives, making it one of the leading reasons for doctor visits.
 Many episodes of low back pain pass within a few weeks to a month (acute episode).
 However, individuals with continuous pain lasting 8 weeks or more after onset (chronic episode) will often have symptoms at 1 year.
-Low back pain as a chronic condition is a leading cause of disability worldwide.

 Pain doesn't always develop immediately following an injury because the body is good at adapting to strains and stress.
 However, the injured area will cause strain to build up over time and eventually symptoms will develop.
-That is why injuries from the past can still cause current pain.
+This is why injuries from the past can still cause current pain.
 Symptoms can include muscle ache, shooting or stabbing pain, pain that radiates down leg or arm, limited flexibility.

 Osteopathic Manipulative Treatment (OMT) focuses on correcting mechanical dysfunction.
 Structural integrity allows these complex joints to function as they were designed, reducing irritation, inflammation and pain.
 Healthy function improves blood flow to nourish tissue and further reduce inflammation.
 Strain on surrounding body tissue caused by compensation is reduced preventing further complications.
 OMT addresses the root biomechanical causes of injuries and conditions to alleviate pain and restore optimal function of the body.